Doing Business in Turkey

-Courtesy and respect are important and when conducting meetings in Turkey, asking personal questions about family, and chatting about Turkish culture and football are good first steps before moving into any formal business discussions.
-Direct eye contact is important and Turks see this as a sign of respect.
+Courtesy and respect are important.
+When conducting meetings in Turkey, asking personal questions about family, and chatting about Turkish culture and football are good first steps before moving into any formal business discussions.
+Direct eye contact is important as Turks see this as a sign of respect.

-Gestures are significant in Turkey but may be confusing if expats are not aware of their meaning.
+Gestures are significant in Turkey but may be confusing if expats aren't aware of their meaning.
 Nodding one’s head forward and down indicates “yes”, while “no” is indicated by nodding one’s head up and back.
 Shaking one’s head from side to side indicates that something is not understood.

-Rank and authority are respected in Turkish business circles, and decisions are made from the top down, usually by the head of the family or company.
-Nevertheless, the opinions of the group are important and those doing business in Turkey may find themselves having initial meetings with less senior associates first, only moving on to meet higher level executives or senior family members once a relationship and trust has been established.
+Rank and authority are respected in Turkish business circles.
+Decisions are made from the top down, usually by the head of the family or company.
+Nevertheless, the opinions of the group are important and those doing business in Turkey may find themselves having initial meetings with less senior associates first, only moving on to meet higher-level executives or senior family members once a relationship and trust has been established.
 Decision-making can, therefore, be a slow process, and patience is required.